biosimulators/Biosimulators/README.md

 ### Users

-We recommend that users use the hosted versions of BioSimulators at https://biosimulators.org.
+We recommend that users use the hosted versions of runBioSimulations at https://run.biosimulations.org to execute simulations.

+A Docker image with a Python environment with most of the validated simulation tools is available at https://github.com/orgs/biosimulators/packages/container/package/biosimulators.

+The validated simulation tools are available as Docker images.
+Most of the validated simulation tools are also available as Python packages.
+Please see https://biosimulators.org.

 ### Simulation software developers